Ready To Make The Leap To Composite Decking?

 One familar brand is:

-Wood expands most across its growth rings and very little length wise.
+Wood expands, due to moisture, mostly across its growth rings and very little length wise.
 The opposite is true with plastics.
+Plastics are affected by heat.

-The more plastic material that is part of the composite mixture the more you have to consider this.
+The more plastic material that is part of the composite mixture the more you have to consider length expansion under high heat the opposite affect is true under cold temperatures.

 Be sure to check the manufacturer's technical specifications and look